Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

        converting it would have shown the wrong routes for any run other than the latest.
 Flagging this rather than silently shipping an inaccurate map.
+- **2026-07-10, third pass** — reference sheet provided (`_Sample__Plan_
+  Output.xlsx`, DS Output / Ops Feedback Route View + Details + Metrics
+  sheets); four fixes against it and against reported bugs:
+  1. **Route View columns corrected everywhere** (Design Review, Ops Lead, Planner) to exactly match the reference sheet: Route Code, Count of Nodes, Total Volume, Total Distance (km), Vehicle Type, Utilisation, Capacity.
+Dropped **LMDC, Frequency, CPS, and Lat/Long** — the last one was flagged directly: a route spans multiple nodes, so a single lat/long at route grain never made sense; only nodes (DCs) have coordinates, which is exactly why Details view carries lat/long per-DC and Route View never should.
+     The Design Review CSV export was updated to match.
+  2. **Planner no longer sees flagged changes on a Pushed (pending- feedback) plan.** Root cause: `buildSeed()`'s `demoPushed` block seeds `r.ops = 'Needs Change'` + `r.fb` on one row of a Pushed-status plan on purpose — but only to demo Ops-Lead-side "co-reviewer visibility" (a second reviewer seeing what a first one already proposed, before the whole plan is submitted).
+The Planner's own row computation read `r.ops`/`r.fb` unconditionally, with no gate on plan status, so that demo data leaked into the Planner's Details view as a real flagged change.
+Fixed by gating every read of `r.fb`/`r.ops`/`r.proposedBy` in the Planner's row construction (`needsAttn`, `cells`, `dcCellsObj`, the `op` colour lookup, and the final `ops`/`opsChip`/`hasFb`/`fbText` fields) behind `ps !== 'Pushed'`.
+Ops Lead's own view is untouched — the co-reviewer demo still works there, which is its actual intended audience.
+  3. **Standalone map tab rebuilt** to actually have filters and to stop using a second, disconnected synthetic geometry.
+It previously called `buildMiniMap()` (a small preview-card generator with its own separate scatter, no filters, tiny 280×174 canvas — the wrong tool for this).
+Now: node positions come from `genDcRows()`, the *exact* same source every Details table reads, so a DC on this map is the same DC in the same place as in whichever Details view you opened it from.
+Rendering borrows Network Map's visual language (muted canvas, white-cased colored arcs, SC-origin marker, legend) and its filter set (Route dropdown, Vehicle dropdown, LMDC search, Clear all, "Showing X of Y routes") as real, wired controls — not static decoration.
+Built with `React.createElement` rather than JSX/`with (B)` since it renders outside `View()` entirely (see `renderStandaloneMap()`).
+  4. **Sort Centre Master's Bulk Upload restored.** It was simply never added to that tab's toolbar (SC Vehicle Availability has one; SC Master didn't) — added the same Template/Upload CSV bar, with a dedicated `scMasterTemplate` handler covering the SC Master's own 15 columns.